Tertiary Education and Skills (TES) Multi-Donor Trust Fund

 EdTech Policy Academy is the primary vehicle for building the capacity of countries to design and implement policies and strategies for digital skills and resilient learning systems—using a blend of online synchronous (live virtual workshops) and asynchronous (self-paced e-learning) sessions

-Advancing EdTech Policy in Ethiopia, Rwanda, and Zimbabwe:
+Advancing EdTech Policy in Ethiopia, Rwanda, Zimbabwe, Ghana, Mozambique, Mauritius, Nigeria and Senegal:

-Zimbabwe - Analysis of the ICT in Education Policy draft produced by the Ministry of Primary and Secondary Education and validation workshop in May 2024.
+Zimbabwe - Analysis of the ICT in Education Policy and Strategy produced by the Ministry of Primary and Secondary Education and validation workshop in May 2024.
+The final strategy was presented to the Minster in March 2025 and adopted by the government.

-Mozambique - Initial draft strategy developed and a joint workshop with the Ministry of Education and Ministry of Digital conducted on May 29-30, 2025 to review the strategy and create an action plan to implement the strategy.
+Mozambique - Initial draft strategy developed.
+Development workshop conducted on May 29-30, 2025 with the Ministry of Education and Ministry of Digital Transformation to review strategy and create action plan to implement said strategy.

 October–November 2024 Policy Academy for Africa: Sequel to the 2023 event, bringing together 233 participants from 22 African countries to focus on implementing and updating EdTech policies.
 The event helped analyze and draft (or update) EdTech policies, while learning from the experiences of the rest of the region; develop and implement EdTech strategies (including resource availability and prioritization at different educational levels); and explore the role of artificial intelligence and other EdTech trends.
 Watch the launching event and panel discussions: